zniihgnexy/mase_xinyi/markdown_file/practical2_xz2723.md

 ### 2. In lab3, we have implemented a grid search, can we use the grid search to search for the best channel multiplier value?

 Using the grid search means to traverse the search space and find the best accuracy.

-In this case, i defined a loop to read the configuration and build the full search space based on this.
-But to calculation the overall performance of the network, ii need to retrain the network after get the searching cocnfiguration.
+#### Optimizing Network Layers with Grid Search

+To enhance the model's learning capacity, we aim to determine the optimal channel multiplier value for layer expansion using grid search.
+This process involves configuring a search space with potential multiplier values and retraining the model to evaluate performance.

+#### Building the Search Space

-The search space is as follows:
+The search space for the channel multipliers is constructed using the following parameters:

 ```python
 multiplier_number = [1, 2, 3, 4, 5, 6]